atuttle/blog/blog/2020/sign-your-git-commits.md

 ## How to sign your commits

+> **November 2022 update:** I have switched from GPG signing to using SSH signatures and 1Password to manage them.
+1Password provides a better experience, including using my mac's Touch-Id to authenticate the key for commits, and they have [a great guide to setting it up](https://blog.1password.com/git-commit-signing/).

 There are plenty of guides out there, including [the one I used][guide] provided by GitHub, so I'm going to make this short and sweet.
 If this isn't enough for you, or if you're not on a Mac, I suggest you start by looking at [the GitHub guide][guide].

 Do you have `gpg` installed?